DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter15.md

-# The Alkaline Food Strategy
+# The Alkaline Food Story

 ## The Foundation